 Below is a list of topics where you will find lot of helpful videos, tips and technical information on our EvoHeat Fusion heat pumps.

-The EvoHeat app is an additional upgrade option on the Fusion-i series.
-Please refer to the app manual provided with your heat pump.
+The EvoHeat wi-fi app is an additional upgrade option on the Fusion-i series.
+If you have upgraded to include the wi-fi option please refer to the app manual provided or follow the setup video instructions below.

 My unit isn’t working